martineausimon/nvim-xresources/README.md

 ## CONFIG

-an example setup with Lazy :
+an example setup with Lazy.
+Pay attention to the order of the elements: `require('nvim-xresources.colors')` must be called after the `setup()` function

 ```lua
 {